I have worked with The LEGO Group, based in Billund, Denmark, on a number of projects since 2005.

 Some discussion and reflections on my work with LEGO appear in ‘The LEGO System as a tool for thinking, creativity, and changing the world’, a chapter that I wrote for a book called Lego Studies (2014).

-In 2016 I have been working with the LEGO Foundation on presenting material about playful learning, and on the collaboration between the LEGO Foundation and Ashoka to galvanize a global community of actors within the ‘learning through play’ ecosystem.
+In 2016-17 I worked with the LEGO Foundation on presenting material about playful learning, and on the collaboration between the LEGO Foundation and Ashoka to galvanize a global community of actors within the ‘learning through play’ ecosystem.
+This led to the report that I wrote, Social Entrepreneurs Re-Imagine Learning (2017), which we launched at the World Innovation Summit for Education in Qatar (#WISE2017).